webriots/rate/README.md

 )
 ```

+#### Parameters:

+- `numBuckets`: Number of token buckets (automatically rounded up to the nearest power of two if not already a power of two)
+- `burstCapacity`: Maximum number of tokens that can be consumed at once
+- `refillRate`: Rate at which tokens are refilled
+- `refillRateUnit`: Time unit for refill rate calculations (e.g., time.Second)

+#### Input Validation:

+The constructor performs validation on all parameters and returns descriptive errors:

+- `refillRate` must be a positive, finite number (not NaN, infinity, zero, or negative)
+- `refillRateUnit` must represent a positive duration
+- The product of `refillRate` and `refillRateUnit` must not overflow when converted to nanoseconds

 #### Token Bucket Algorithm Explained

 The token bucket algorithm uses a simple metaphor of a bucket that holds tokens: